bitovi/eggstractor/CONTRIBUTING.md

 ## Development Process

 1. Make your changes in your feature branch
+2. Run the plugin in Figma to test your changes
+  - Run `npm run dev` to start the plugin in watch mode
+  - Load the plugin in Figma and test your changes
-2. Write or update tests as needed
+3. Write or update tests as needed
-3. Run tests: `npm test`
+4. Run tests: `npm test`
-4. Run the visualizer to check your changes: `npm run visualizer`
+5. Run the visualizer to check your changes: `npm run visualizer`

 ## Project Structure
 ```